MurphyPone/murphypone.github.io/src/content/hebrews.md

 ---
-title: "Justification by Faith: The Letter to the Hebrews"
+title: "8 | Justification by Faith: The Letter to the Hebrews"
 date: "2018-10-01"
 description: "Historical critcisim"
 path: "/blog/hebrews"